Major shipping firms warn of worsening congestion at China's Yantian port

 Maersk estimated operations in the eastern area of the Yantian terminal, where larger vessels mainly berth, would remain at around 30% of their normal level.

-Other major shipping firms including COSCO Shipping (601919.SS), Hapag-Lloyd (HLAG.DE) and ONE also alerted their customers to the growing delays and congestion and the possibility of not calling at Yantian.
+Other major shipping firms including COSCO Shipping, Hapag-Lloyd and ONE also alerted their customers to the growing delays and congestion and the possibility of not calling at Yantian.

 “The local government is paying great attention to the disinfection measures at Yantian, as right now is the busiest season for exports and Yantian is one of the biggest transportation hubs for European and American lines,” said a person close to Yantian port, who is not authorised to talk to media.